-Franchise Business Review conducts employee engagement surveys for franchise companies as well as industry-wide research on employee engagement and compensation among franchise professionals.
-Our 2021 [email protected] research is currently underway.
+Franchise Business Review conducts employee engagement surveys for franchise companies as well as industry-wide research on employee engagement and compensation among franchise professionals through our annual Franchising@WORK research.
 The research benchmarks employee engagement compensation in the franchise sector and recognizes the companies that are doing an outstanding job supporting their employees.
 If you are interested in learning how your company compares, and getting feedback from your employees to help you identify areas of risk and opportunity, register here or contact me at [email protected] to learn more.

 Read the full report to learn the detailed findings of the study, including:

 - Which franchise employees are least satisfied